-The Phase 6 development within the study area is in preliminary stages.
+The Phase 6 development within the study area is subject to a Draft Plan of Subdivision application.
 The proposed work for Phase 6 includes:

-- Clearing of approximately the study area;

-- Construction of residential roads within the cleared area, and

-- Development within the cleared area.
+- Clearing of the majority of the subdivision area; - Construction of residential roads within the cleared area, and - Development within the cleared area.

-Refer to Figure 5 for the preliminary site plan for the proposed development area.
-The development will include clearing all of the vegetation within the Phase 6 limits as seen on Figure 5.
+Refer to Figure 5 for the Draft Plan of Subdivision for the proposed development area.
+The development will include clearing most of the vegetation within the Phase 6 limits as seen on Figure 5.
 This will occur adjacent to a 30 m buffer around the PSW.
-Residential roads will be constructed within the area to be cleared which will serve as access to potential development of single-detatched dwellings, semi-detached dwellings, and medium/high density blocks
+Residential roads will be constructed within the area to be cleared which will serve as access to potential development of single-detached dwellings and semi-detached dwellings.